Query Optimization in the Wild: Realities and Trends: QO Evolution: The Past and Present

+Simultaneously, Parallel Data Warehouse or PDW~\cite{PDW}, an MPP data warehouse, evolved its optimizer from the SQL Server QO as well.
+To support distributed processing, PDW's optimization pipeline employs multiple optimizers.
+A front-end optimizer first generates a search space (MEMO) using the standard SQL Server stack.
+A Distributed Query Optimizer (DQO) then refines this by adding data movement operators, which break the plan into sub-plans, called ``steps".
+These steps are translated back into SQL and executed by worker nodes, each optimizing its local query fragment independently.

-This optimizer's lineage continued as PDW transitioned into its cloud-based incarnation, Synapse DW~\cite{SynapseDW}, which largely reused the two-stage QO.
+This optimization lineage continued as PDW transitioned into its cloud-based incarnation, Synapse DW~\cite{SynapseDW}, which largely reused the multi-optimizer approach.
 More recently, as Synapse DW was integrated into the Microsoft Fabric lakehouse ecosystem~\cite{FabricDW}, the optimizer evolved again.
-The new Unified Query Optimizer (UQO)~\cite{bruno2024unified} refines the design by merging the two stages back into a single, cost-based process for generating distributed plans.
+The new Unified Query Optimizer (UQO)~\cite{bruno2024unified} refines the design by merging the multiple optimizers back into a single, cost-based optimizer for generating distributed plans.
 It achieves this by incorporating distribution-related physical properties directly into the MEMO, along with implementation and enforcer rules that manage data distribution requirements for operators.